 NPC strives to be fair in the processing of Course Change Forms to determine possible tuition and fees refunds.
-If a student registers in a course he or she no longer wishes to take, or the schedule changes after the student has enrolled in a course, Student Services must determine if a 100 percent or 50 percent tuition and fee refund is warranted to students dropping a class within the first two weeks of the semester.
+If a student registers in a course he or she no longer wishes to take, or the schedule changes after the student has enrolled in a course, Student Services must determine if a 100 percent refund is warranted for dropping during the add/drop period.